The Volunteer Hub

 How do volunteers get started?

-The Volunteer Hub's priority is to provide exceptional customer service.
-The Volunteer Hub is an extension of TCF's values: impact, excellence, partnership, professionalism and integrity.
-Potential volunteers call The Volunteer Hub at The Community Fund of Darien at 203.655.8775 or complete a confidential Volunteer Interest form online.
-One of our Volunteer Hub Hosts will respond within 24 hours, if they aren't on the line straight away.
-There's a personal one-on-one conversation to better understand the individual's interests, which which may take place in person or via telephone.
-From there, we will make an introduction to the Volunteer Manager at the organization which suits the applicant best.
-The volunteer and organization take it from there and work together.
-Our hosts follow up within one week and again in one month to see how TCF placements are doing.
-We make the personal introduction and follow up to be sure that volunteer and agency relationships work for all parties!
+The Volunteer Hub's priority is to provide an exceptional volunteer experience.
+The Volunteer Hub is an extension of The Community Fund of Darien's values: impact, excellence, partnership, professionalism and integrity.
+Interested volunteers should call The Volunteer Hub at The Community Fund of Darien at 203.655.8775 or complete a confidential Volunteer Interest form online.
+One of the Volunteer Hub Hosts will respond within 24 hours, if not immediately.
+Screening includes a one-on-one conversation which may take place in person or via telephone to better understand the volunteers interests.
+From there, an introduction to the Volunteer Manager at the organization which best suits the applicant.
+The volunteer and organization take it from there.
+Hub hosts follow up within a week and again in a month to see how placements are doing.
+We are invested in ensuring that volunteer and organization relationships work for all parties!

 Who are the Volunteer Hub Hosts?

-Jessica Brokaw Cahill is the daughter of Ned Brokaw, who founded Volunteer Square.
+Jessica Brokaw Cahill grew up in Darien and is the daughter of Ned Brokaw, who founded Volunteer Square.
 Jessica is passionate about matching highly talented Darien residents with meaningful volunteer experiences.
-She is a former Massachusetts Assistant District Attorney and grew up in Darien.
-Jessica is a mother of three children.
+She is a former Massachusetts Assistant District Attorney and is the mother of three children.